masc-ucsc/docs/docs/pyrope/05-assert.md

 ## Asserts and reset

-In hardware is common to have undefined state during the reset period.
+In hardware is common to have an undefined state during the reset period.
 Ideally asserts should not be active during reset periods unless explicitly stated.
 The problem is that it may not clear what is a reset period.